GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 parameter.
 The Register Site method is a one time task to configure a client in the oxd-server and OpenID Connect Provider (OP).

+!!!
+Note:
+    The `Register Site` endpoint is not required if client is registered using `Setup Client`

 **Parameters:**